 Several tools can be integrated into the Oracle EBS lifecycle to enable DevOps practices:

-Jenkins automates CI/CD pipelines, enabling smooth integration and deployment for Oracle EBS customizations. - Ansible
+1. Jenkins: Jenkins automates CI/CD pipelines, enabling smooth integration and deployment for Oracle EBS customizations.

-Ansible simplifies configuration management and environment provisioning for Oracle EBS. - Selenium
+2. Ansible: Ansible simplifies configuration management and environment provisioning for Oracle EBS.

-Selenium supports automated functional testing for Oracle EBS workflows, ensuring robust testing coverage. - Splunk
+3. Selenium: Selenium supports automated functional testing for Oracle EBS workflows, ensuring robust testing coverage.

 The lack of expertise in both Oracle EBS and DevOps tools can slow down adoption and implementation.

-Best Practices for Implementing DevOps for Oracle EBS
+Best Practices for Implementing DevOps in Oracle EBS

 Begin with a pilot project to test DevOps practices on a specific Oracle EBS module.
 This approach allows you to: